-I LOVE roasted winter squash seeds!
+I LOVE cinnamon sugar roasted pumpkin seeds!
 They are very filling, and they make your house smell amazing when they are roasting.
 And honestly, I think cinnamon sugar is the best seasoning for pumpkin seeds.
-I also like the idea of reducing how much of the squash goes to waste.
-Roasted winter squash seeds are a great alternative for those with peanut and tree nut allergies, as they provide similar vitamins and minerals.
+I also like the idea of reducing how much of the pumpkin goes to waste.
+Cinnamon sugar roasted pumpkin seeds are a great alternative for those with peanut and tree nut allergies, as they provide similar vitamins and minerals.
 While this particular recipe makes use of pumpkin seeds (which I got after making some homemade pumpkin puree), the method is the same for all winter squash seeds (e.g., butternut, acorn, delicata, etc.).
 The only thing that might change, is the roasting time.
 My favorite seeds to use in this recipe are delicata seeds, which I think have the most flavor.
 Delicata squash is my absolute favorite, and if you’ve never had it before and are a huge fan of butternut squash, then try out my roasted delicata squash recipe.
 While this recipe does use granulated sugar, I think it would also taste great with maple syrup or even a little light brown sugar in place of the granulated sugar.
 You could also experiment with different spice blends, like my homemade pumpkin pie spice or homemade apple pie spice.
 There are many possibilities, so don’t be afraid to experiment!

 Yes!
 Roasted seeds from all varieties of winter squash are good for you!
 They are also a great alternative for those with peanut and tree nut allergies.
 The seeds are a great source of protein, fiber, magnesium, iron, and many other vitamins and minerals.

-2. Put the washed and dried seeds in a medium-sized bowl.
-In a small bowl, whisk together olive oil, cinnamon, nutmeg, cloves, salt, and pepper.
 It’s worth mentioning here, that you can purchase measuring spoons for measurements like a tad, dash, pinch, and smidgen.
 I have included a photo showing a side-by-side comparison of them, to show how their volume compares to that of a 1/8 teaspoon.
 A tad of something is similar to a 1/8 teaspoon, whereas a smidgen is a very small amount.
 A pinch of something is slightly more than a smidgen.
-You’ll notice that the recipe calls for a smidgen of ground cloves, which is a very small amount.
+You’ll notice that the recipe calls for a pinch of ground cloves and Himalayan pink salt, which is a very small amount.

 - 1/2 teaspoon ground cinnamon

-In a small bowl, mix together extra light olive oil, ground cinnamon, ground nutmeg, ground cloves, granulated sugar, and Himalayan pink salt.
+- In a small bowl, mix together extra light olive oil, ground cinnamon, ground nutmeg, ground cloves, granulated sugar, and Himalayan pink salt.

 - Bake for 20-30 minutes, stirring every 10 minutes taking care not to brown or burn.
 At the 20 minute mark, I start checking every 5 minutes for doneness.
 Seeds are done when they are dry, crisp, and a light golden brown.